d9w/wcci_climate_ai/content/_index.md

  + extreme weather events
  + oceans and marine systems

 All AI techniques are welcome, from evolutionary computation to deep learning.
-Submission should focus on the impact of AI to climate science and highlight the relationship to climate change.
+Submissions should focus on the impact of AI to climate science and highlight the relationship to climate change.
 We encourage submissions to make their data and code publicly available.

 <center>
 <img src="climate_models.png" alt="Improving climate models and predictions by learning from